Aidan Foster: Relationship with Chris Pappas

-Chris' friend, Natasha (Valentina Novakovic), later decides to play matchmaker and invites Aidan along to a barbecue, where he and Chris start to bond.
+Chris's friend, Natasha (Valentina Novakovic), later decides to play matchmaker and invites Aidan along to a barbecue, where he and Chris start to bond.
 When asked what the atmosphere is like, Morley stated "In that instance coming from Aidan's perspective it could be awkward since Chris has already rejected him, but Aidan is a little bit older and wiser.
 He is just having fun, while for Chris, it means something else."
 Chris accidentally injures Aidan during a game of pool and Vaughn Redden (Kain O'Keeffe) tends to the injury.
 He flirts with Aidan and they later go on a date, which makes Chris feel like he has missed his chance him.
 Mason revealed that this leads to some new tension between the characters.
 Aidan and Chris later arrange a date, even though Aidan is wondering whether getting involved with a younger, less experienced guy is a good idea.
 Burfitt commented that Aidan's fears are confirmed when the date turns into "a complete disaster".
 Chris is initially anxious and on edge, until he realises Aidan is having fun and relaxes.
 However, at that minute, Natasha calls Chris away to help with a crisis and he leaves Aidan alone.
 Aidan assumes Chris has set the whole thing up to get out of the date, but Chris explains everything and Aidan forgives him because he is keen to see where things are going.

 Aidan and Chris go out on another date, which goes well and they start spending a lot of time together, marking the beginning of their relationship.
 Aidan and Chris formed Neighbours first ever gay couple.
 On 9 April 2012, Aidan and Chris shared their first on-screen kiss.
 The couple, who had not shown any sign of physical affection until this point, share "a rather passionate embrace" during a house party thrown by Natasha.
 Morely told TV Week's Andrew Mercado, "The boys are there at the party and just share this intimate moment, as couples do.
 I take my hat off to the producers of Neighbours for going with it and not sensationalising it.
 There is still a taboo around the subject, but there shouldn't be at all."
 The actor revealed the kiss was just as awkward as any other on-screen kiss, but he and Mason spent a lot of time and effort into getting it right for their characters.
 Despite featuring a few lesbian kisses, this was the show's first male gay kiss in its 27-year history.
 Bower had previously promised that the kiss would not be "sensationalist or token" and the low-key scene earned praise from viewers on social networking sites.
 The kiss attracted attention from the media.